egemenberk/PriceGetter/README.md

+#What is this?
+This repository holds the scripts that are used of keeping track of the items from various Turkish e-commerce websites via telegram bot or command line toools.
+Fetching whole website is also possible

 # price_getter.py
 This is a generic script to scrape price information from websites It requires a single url or a file that contains bunch of urls as an input The result with item prices is saved in a file

 # site_getter.py
-This module fetches the site as whole along with categories inside.
+This module fetches the site as whole along with categories inside

 # utils/item_db.py
-This module uses peewee ORM to save fetched products in sqlite database.
+This module uses peewee ORM to save fetched products in sqlite database

 # utils/proxy.py
 This scipt fetches available proxies to be later used with requests.get()